Dean Austin: Tottenham Hotspur

 Austin made his debut on 22 August 1992 coming on as a sub for Terry Fenwick in a Premier League match against Crystal Palace.
 His first season at Spurs was rather successful, Tottenham finished in 8th place.
 The following Season he suffered a broken leg against Oldham, on a day when Tottenham went top of the League.
-By the time Dean returned to fitness Spurs were in a relegation battle under Ossie Ardilles.
+By the time Austin returned to fitness Spurs were in a relegation battle under Ossie Ardilles.
 However, next season he was back in the team and enjoying his best form ever under Gerry Francis Tottenham reached the semi-final of the FA Cup, only to lose to eventual winners Everton 4–1.

 Towards the end of this season Austin suffered a knee injury which resulted in three operations.
 Austin struggled for fitness over the next two years before suffering another injury to his other knee resulting in him being out for six months and not returning until February 98.
 He saw out his contract and was reunited with Terry Venables at Crystal Palace under the Bosman ruling.

 In all competitions, he made 154 appearances for Tottenham but without scoring.

 Crystal Palace

 Austin linked up with former manager Terry Venables at Crystal Palace, although Venables only stayed for six months.
 The first six months were particularly difficult but after 18 months Austin became a firm fans favourite when he alone decided to stay at the club when Palace entered administration.
 He accepted a massive pay cut, and he marked his return to the team by scoring the winner against Norwich City.
 The club, however went into administration in 1999 and defied the odds, staying in Division 1 despite being tipped to go down.
-Dean was named club captain in the summer of 1999.
+Austin was named club captain in the summer of 1999.
 But having made 142 appearances for Palace and scoring six times, while not playing under Trevor Francis and suffering with both knee and foot injuries he decided to call time on his professional career.